mui/mui-x/docs/data/data-grid/export/export.md

 :::info
 If you are using Next.js or Webpack 5, use the following syntax instead.
-Make sure to pass the path to the worker script **relative** to the current file.
+Make sure to pass the **relative path**, considering the current file, to the worker script.
-It's not necessary to make the script public since [Webpack](https://webpack.js.org/guides/web-workers/) will automatically handle that for you.
+It is not necessary to make the script public since [Webpack](https://webpack.js.org/guides/web-workers/) will automatically handle that for you.

 ```tsx
 <GridToolbarExport